 Creating the perfect registered nurse resume can be a challenge, especially for graduate nurses.
 It is difficult to make your stand out in the crowd if you have had little to no healthcare experience.
-However, you can get creative and in the process become more confident with the skills and expertise you do posses while highlighting them in a manner than will increase your likelihood of landing the job.
+However, you can get creative and in the process become more confident with the skills and expertise you do possess while highlighting them in a manner that will increase your likelihood of landing the job.

 The nursing profession offers a solid, steady career path.
 According to the Bureau of Labor Statistics, nursing jobs are expected to grow at a “faster than average” rate and the number of retiring nurses will create a shortage in coming years.
 Even with these circumstances, this is not the time to sit back and take it easy when applying for a nursing job.
 Your resume is your first impression on a future employer, and there’s no better way to initially showcase your achievements and professionalism.

 So what does a shining resume look like?

 Here are a few proven pointers to set you on the path to nursing resume success:

 A narrative is a clearly written statement that summarizes skills you will bring to the position you are applying for.
 Make sure to discuss your goals, specialty areas, experience level and any advanced credentials or training you hold.
 Your resume is not the place to be humble, but also make sure you don’t exaggerate.

 Present Your Qualifications and Expertise